Follow these steps for transfer admission to NHCC if you are a student with previous college experience.

 -Official college transcripts from all non-MnSCU institutions

-All transcripts are evaluated for credit and pre-requisite completion.
-Please allow up to two weeks for an evaluation (sent by email).
-Our transfer in to NHCC page explains international, military, and other types of transfer credit.
+All transcripts are evaluated for credit and pre-requisite completion within two weeks (evaluation sent by email).
+Our transfer in to NHCC page explains international, military, and other transfer credit.

-E-transcripts from MnSCU institutions are automatically received with your application for courses taken after 1998.
+E-transcripts from MnSCU institutions are automatically received with your application.

 Official non-MnSCU transcripts should be mailed to: